-TSB is one of the oldest and biggest names in British banking.
-With that comes a full range of banking services including savings accounts.
+TSB is one of the oldest and biggest names in British banking, and with that comes a full range of banking services including TSB savings accounts.

 With more than 600 branches across the UK, as well as UK-based call centres, TSB is great for those who like a face-to-face relationship with their bank.